 Honor Award for Design

 The building’s architecture and its comprehensive exhibits respond to the history-laden site, giving form to the client’s mission to bring the story of the Bell and its importance in U.S. history to larger and more diverse audiences.
 Bohlin Cywinski Jackson and The Olin Partnership envisioned a great American place in the heart of Philadelphia’s historic district in their 1997 master plan for Independence Mall.
 In keeping with this spirit, the building connects seamlessly to the city and to the collective memory of events that took place here.

 The story of the Bell and the visitor’s personal encounter with this transcendent object are enveloped in three architectural elements: an outdoor interpretive area, an exhibit hall and a tapered cube housing the bell chamber.
 The visitor’s journey begins on a brick-and-stone floor, an extension of the pavement, with a gentle incline that follows the contours of the exterior landscape visible through generous windows opening onto the mall.
-The path continues along an undulating, rough-hewn granite wall.
-The Bell’s making, its historical significance and its universal meaning are presented through a series of interactive exhibits.
-The path reaches a plateau where a high-ceilinged chamber houses the Bell.
+The path continues along an undulating, rough-hewn granite wall and then reaches a plateau where a high-ceilinged chamber houses the Bell.
 Here, the Bell is seen against the compelling backdrop of nearby Independence Hall, where it once hung.